 For example, let’s say that you want to be resourced on a project working with multiple business areas but you have never expressed that interest to your boss.
 You see your boss assigning your peers to those projects and resent her for not considering you.

 In your next meeting, tell your boss that working on a cross line-of-business project is a development goal of yours.
 Ask what you can do to prepare for that opportunity.
 If you present it the right way, your boss is likely to help you achieve that goal.

-By being straightforward with me, they increased their chances of getting what they wanted.
-Additionally, they demonstrated confidence in their ability to succeed and ambition – two qualities that lend to career success.
+By being straightforward, you increase your chances of getting what you want.
+You also demonstrate confidence in your ability to succeed and ambition – two qualities that lend to career success.